ivan-lattak/schema-inference/README.md

 | `collectionName` | The name of the document collection containing the input data.      | `articles`                    | `baazizi`, `canovas`, `frozza` |
 | `sparkMaster`    | The master URL for the Spark cluster.                               | `local[*]`                    | `baazizi`, `schemaInference`   |

+---
+**NOTE**

+Based on the provided master URL, the Spark driver can function in a local or server mode.
+In local mode, the driver starts a number of threads in the local JVM to act as workers and no Spark server is necessary.
+In server mode, the driver uses the provided Spark master URL to connect to a standalone Spark cluster, which then handles the data processing.
+Refer to the [documentation](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls) for more details.

+---

 ### Sevilla

 | Parameter      | Meaning                                                                            | Default value  |